 Intellectual disability refers to an early and enduring impairment of mental capacities essential to functioning in daily life.
 Those with more significant versions of this impairment rely on care throughout their lives.
 Despite significant precedents (Edgerton 1993; Langness and Levine 1988) and important ethnographic work in recent years (e.g. Kulick and Rydström 2015; Rapp and Ginsburg 2011), a full anthropological conversation about intellectual disability is in its infancy (McKearney and Zoanni 2018; Ginsburg and Rapp 2018).
 Its development will help us answer why adults with intellectual disabilities are marginalized from social life in many Euro-American societies, especially those such as the UK and the US that are importantly shaped by liberal values and institutions.
 In these contexts, becoming adult in years does not reliably result, for people with intellectual disabilities, in contact with the adult world of jobs, friendships, and romantic relationships.
 This cognitive condition has very real and very disabling consequences in these contexts.

 Why?
 Tyler Zoanni and I (2018) argue that anthropology’s neglect of such individuals stems from assuming the equal distribution of a certain normative set of mental capacities.
 What assumptions about the mind might be operating in liberal societies that lead to an analogous marginalization?
 What expectations do their minds not “fit” with (Garland-Thomson 2011)?
 A dominant argument has it that liberalism assumes a degree of mental autonomy and self-reliance that people with intellectual disabilities do not, in fact, possess.
-This argument explains the marginalization these individuals by the prevalence, in these countries, of relations premised upon such a conception of independence, over caring relations that can better accommodate mental dependence.
+This argument explains the marginalization these individuals face by the prevalence, in these countries, of relations premised upon such a conception of independence, over caring relations that can better accommodate mental dependence.

 The dominance and intuitiveness of this narrative within and beyond conversations about intellectual disability means that there is not, currently, much of a conversation around it.
 With the aim of beginning one, I turn away from what threatens care from the outside to analyse how care operates in a group home for adults with intellectual disabilities in the UK.
 I focus, in particular, on the centrality of persuasion to care.
 By examining the assumptions about the mind embedded in this relationship of support, I argue that people with intellectual disabilities do not fit for the opposite reason that the dominant argument has it: they are too independent-minded for this form of dependence.
 This examination of the role of the mind in relations of care has implications for theories about the ethnographic and conceptual relationship between dependence and independence in Euro-American societies more broadly.